Switzerland at the FIFA World Cup: 2006 FIFA World Cup

 The World Cup 2006 in Germany was the first World Cup for Switzerland since their participation at the World Cup 1994.
 After finishing second behind France in qualifying group 4, they defeated Turkey in the play-off round 2–0 and 4–2 to qualify for the main tournament.

 In the group stage, they played again against France.
 The game played in Stuttgart ended in a goalless draw.
 After defeating Togo 2–0 in Dortmund and South Korea also 2–0 in Hannover, they finished first in group G and qualified for the knockout stage.
 In the second round of the tournament, they faced Ukraine in Cologne.
-The game had to be decided in a penalty shootout since no goal was scored after 120 minutes.
-Ukraine won the shootout 3–0.
+The game had to be decided in a penalty shoot-out since no goal was scored after 120 minutes.
+Ukraine won the shoot-out 3–0.
 Switzerland was the only team in tournament not to have conceded a goal during regulation time in their matches.
 Switzerland's top scorer at the tournament was Alexander Frei with two goals.
 When Switzerland lost 3–0 on penalties, that was the first time that a team lost on penalties without scoring a single goal in the penalties.